Udny Community Trust Company Limited

 Publicise our projects in the press, locally and on social media.

 Keep in touch with our volunteers.

 Who do you share and disclose information with?

 We will never sell your personal data.
 We may contact you with information about partner organisations, and this might include services they want to offer you, but these communications will always come from us and where possible will be included in a regular newsletter.

-We will never use your personal data to ask you for donations to Udny Community Trust or another organisation.
+We will never use your personal data to ask you for donations to UCTC or another organisations.